galanonym/.vim/readme.md

-    :sh - fork new shell in pwd (you can $exit from it) :w !sudo tee % - write file without sudo (ignore warning) :so $MYVIMRC - reload config without exiting vim
+    :sh - fork new shell in pwd (you can $exit from it) :w !sudo tee % - write file without sudo (ignore warning) :so $MYVIMRC - reload config without exiting vim :set syntax=javascript - force usage of this syntax on open file

 Help

     :h - open help
     <C-]> - go to tag file in help
-    <C-T> - go back in help
+    <C-t> - go back in help

 Tips & Tricks

-    after selecting in visual selection press : to get :'<,'> - means "For each line in the visual selection execute:"
+    after selecting in visual selection press : to get :'<,'> - means "Range for each line in the visual selection execute:"
     :'<,'>normal A; - appends ; to the end of every line (normal runs a normal command) :'<,'>normal i// - prepends // to every line